SamanthaBooth81/foody-family/README.md

 - Raising error messages if Username or Password incorrect I checked this by intentionally inputting incorrect data to see if the error message worked.
 Error message appears at top of page.
 - Navbar displaying welcome message to the user upon logging in.
-    - When a user logs in you will see messahe: *Hi username!* with a chevron next to it containing the additional pages available to registered users.
+    - When a user logs in you will see message: *Hi username!* with a chevron next to it containing the additional pages available to registered users.
 - Access to personal recipe posts, both published and pending approval.
     - Navigated to each page to check if list of recipes matches what is in the database for the user.